The Value of Corporate Branding for Nonprofits

 By Mike Maddox

-A successful brand should not only be able to communicate an organization’s aims, ambitions, personality, what it does and how it does it, but should also be a reflection of its values and reputation and should be able to clearly communicate what it does differently to its competitors.
+A successful brand should not only be able to communicate an organization’s aims, ambitions, personality, what it does, and how it does it, but should also be a reflection of its values and reputation and should be able to clearly communicate what it does differently to its competitors.

 With the emergence of the interactive media age, where the internet and social media offer so many new ways for organizations and audiences to participate and communicate, many organizations are now expected to be much more effective in how they deliver their image and messages.
 Having a strong brand image and effective marketing strategy can go a long way to making one organization stand out above the rest.